 Political posters from the 1919 nationalist revolution against British imperial rule.
-Egypt is represented by a non-veiled and rather French looking woman, similar to French revolutionary iconography.
-Pharaohnic motifs represent the ancient origins of Egypt as a political community which is now being reborn.
-The political leadership of the anti-colonial struggle is seen united behind the figure of Sa`d Zaghlul, the grand patriarch of the Revolution and the semi-independence which followed it.
+Egypt is represented by a non-veiled and rather French-looking woman, similar to French revolutionary iconography.
+Pharaonic motifs represent the ancient origins of Egypt as a political community that is now being reborn.
+The political leadership of the anti-colonial struggle is seen united behind the figure of Sa`d Zaghlul, the grand patriarch of the Revolution, and the semi-independence which followed it.

 More posters and more about Egyptian history at Histories of the Modern Middle East: Egypt.